What is EndNote?

 The EndNote citation management software allows you to create your own personal library of references to books, articles and documents.
 References can include citation information (author, title, publisher, etc.) as well as annotations and graphics.
 EndNote then works with Microsoft Word and other word processors to automatically add references to your paper and format your bibliography in the proper style (MLA, APA, Chicago Style, etc.).

 How do I get EndNote?

 The university does not have a site license for EndNote.
 Copies are available directly from EndNote as well as through some software retailers.
 You can also download a free trial version of EndNote, which is good for 30 days.

 The library does offer a campus-wide subscription to the RefWorks service, which offers functionality similar to EndNote.

 EndNote support.
 EndNote offers online tutorials as well as regularly scheduled webinar classes.

-EndNote training website with video tutorials, training guides, and news.
+EndNote training website with video tutorials, training guides, webinar calendar, and news.